AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

     ncu --section SpeedOfLight_RooflineChart --nvtx --nvtx-include "MLMG()" -c 10 -o roofline ${EXE} ${INPUTS} amrex.fpe_trap_invalid=0

-will perform a roofline analysis of the first ten kernels inside of the region ``MLMG()``, and report their relative performance on a file ``roofline``, which can be read by the NSight Compute GUI.
+will perform a roofline analysis of the first ten kernels inside of the region ``MLMG()``, and report their relative performance on a file ``roofline``, which can be read by the Nsight Compute GUI.

 For further information on the roofline model, refer to the scientific literature, Wikipedia overview and NERSC documentation and tutorials.